Characterization of boundedness on Wiener amalgam spaces of multilinear Rihaczek distributions: INTRODUCTION

 The rest of this paper is organized as follows.
 In Section 2, we recall some definitions of function spaces used throughout this paper.
-We also list some basic time-frequency representations associated with Rihaczek distribution, and recall the Gabor expansion of modulation spaces, which will be frequently used in our proof.
+We also list some basic time-frequency representations associated with Rihaczek distribution, and recall the Gabor expansion of modulation spaces, which will be frequently used in our proofs.

-Section 3 is devoted to the first characterizations of BRWM.
+Section 3 is devoted to the first characterization of BRWM, namely, Theorem \ref{thm-M1}, in which BRWM under a general weight condition is characterized by the corresponding local and global boundedness.
 To achieve our goal, we first deal with the local and global components in Subsections 3.1 and 3.2, respectively.
 Subsection 3.3 is prepared for the discretization of BRWM in the time plane.
 We give the proof of Theorem \ref{thm-M1} in Subsection 3.4.

-Section 4 is devoted to the first characterizations of BRWF.
-We deal with the corresponding embedding relations in Subsection 4.1, and give the proof of Theorem \ref{thm-F1} in Subsection 4.2.
+Section 4 is devoted to the first characterization of BRWF, namely, Theorem \ref{thm-F1}, in which BRWF under a general weight condition is characterized by some corresponding embedding relations.
+We deal with the embedding relations in Subsection 4.1, and give the proof of Theorem \ref{thm-F1} in Subsection 4.2.

-In Section 5, we focus on the self-improvement of BRWM and BRWF.
-By establishing some relevant convolution inequalities, as well as using the idea of discretization by means of the Gabor frame, and with the help of probability inequalities, we give Propositions \ref{pp-si} and \ref{pp-sif}, in which the boundedness of BRWM and BRWF can be improved step by step.
-Then, the proof of Theorems \ref{thm-msi} and \ref{thm-fsi} follows by Propositions \ref{pp-si} and \ref{pp-sif} respectively.
-We also give the self-improvement of embedding relations in Subsection 5.4.
+In Section 5, we focus on the self-improvement of BRWM and BRWF, namely, Theorems \ref{thm-msi} and \ref{thm-fsi}.
+By establishing some relevant convolution inequalities, as well as using the idea of discretization by means of the Gabor frame, and with the help of the Khinchin's inequality, we give Propositions \ref{pp-si} and \ref{pp-sif}, in which BRWM and BRWF can be improved step by step.
+Then, the proofs of Theorems \ref{thm-msi} and \ref{thm-fsi} can be derived from Propositions \ref{pp-si} and \ref{pp-sif} respectively.
+We also give the self-improvement of some embedding relations in Subsection 5.4.

 Section 6 is used to deal with the unweighted case of BRWM and BRWF.
 The sharp exponents of the local and global components of BRWM will be handled in Subsections 6.1 and 6.2.
-With the help of Theorem \ref{thm-M1}, we give the proof of Theorem \ref{thm-M2} in Subsection 6.3.
+Then by using Theorem \ref{thm-M1-sp}, we give the proof of Theorem \ref{thm-M2} in Subsection 6.3.
 The proof of Theorem \ref{thm-F2} will be given in Subsection 6.4.